michael-lazar/flask-gopher/README.md

 *What is flask-gopher?*

-Flask-Gopher is a python [Flask](http://flask.pocoo.org/docs/1.0/) extension that adds a thin *Gopher -> HTTP* compatability layer around Flask's built-in webserver (see [technical details](#gopher-and-wsgi)).
+Flask-Gopher is a python [Flask](http://flask.pocoo.org/docs/1.0/) extension that adds a thin *Gopher -> HTTP* compatability layer around Flask's built-in webserver (see [gopher and wsgi](#gopher-and-wsgi)).
 This means that you that get full access to Flask's routing, templating engine, debugger, and wide variety of community maintained extensions.

 *Who is this for?*